Azure/AzureStack-QuickStart-Templates/appservice-fileserver-sqlserver-ha/README.md

 # Create HA Infrastructure for an AppServices deployment

-This template will deploy all the infrastructure required for Azure Stack AppServices installtion.
+This template will deploy all the infrastructure required for Azure Stack AppServices installation.
 The goal of the template is to simplify the deployment of the AppService Resource Provider and is therefore intended to be deployed into the Default Provider Subscription.
-Storage and Network configuartion for deployment are included in teh main temlpalte and may need to be adjusted according to your needs.
+Storage and Network configuration for deployment are included in the main template and may need to be adjusted according to your needs.

  It creates the following resources:

 * A virtual network with required subnets
-* network security groups for file server, sql server and AD subnets
+* network security groups for file server, SQL server and AD subnets
 * Storage accounts for VM disks and cluster cloud witness
 * One internal load balancer for SQL VMs with private IP bound to the SQL Always On listener
 * Two VM (WS2016Core) configured as Domain Controllers for a new forest with a single domain
 * Two VM (WS2016Core) configured as Storage Spaces Direct File share cluster
-* 3 Availability Sets, for AD, FileServer cluster and SQL cluster
+* 3 Availability Sets, for AD, Fileserver cluster and SQL cluster

 # Deploying the AppService Resource Provider